Protection of Minors at Columbia

 Any members of the Columbia University community may report abuse if they suspect that a child has been abused or maltreated.

-Flyer: Protection of Minors
+Training: Protection of Minors at Columbia

 We encourage you to download, print, and post this flyer in areas that have programs or activities involving minors.
 This flyer highlights the duty of members of the Columbia University community who interact with, supervise, chaperone, or otherwise oversee minors in programs or activities at the University or sponsored by the University to report immediately if they have reasonable cause to suspect abuse or maltreatment of individuals under the age of 18.